For information about performances please contact

 Rob Byrd’s music explores the guitar’s capacity for melodic expression and its ability to conjure spaces and textures.
-He creates his music and all of its atmospheres by playing guitar in real time through his original sound design programs.
+He creates the music and all of its atmospheres by playing guitar in real time through his original sound design programs.
 There are no overdubs, backing tracks, looping, or additional instrumentation used.

 Summoning alluring musical environments with the guitar has always been important to him.
 This creative impulse came into focus through conversations with renowned light artist James Turrell at the University of Delaware, when Byrd was a student there and assisting Turrell with building his "Jida" installation.
 A chance meeting with guitar icon John Fahey was another transformative experience.
 Fahey, who happened to be shopping in the same record store as Byrd, bought an early demo copy of Byrd's first album as it played over the store’s sound system.
 The encouragement Fahey offered during that fortunate encounter has had a lasting resonance.